Vinyl-Davyl/zapi-dummy-fe/README.md

 - Maintain the same convention for naming, import and exporting custom files.

-- Check here for the [routing]('https://cacoo.com/diagrams/aGR874WctxJv1kA2/D1D31') workflow
+- Check here for the [routing workflow](https://cacoo.com/diagrams/aGR874WctxJv1kA2/D1D31).

-- Check here for a comprehensive [Redux]('https://youtu.be/bbkBuqC1rU4') tutorial.
+- Check here for a comprehensive [Redux tutorial](https://youtu.be/bbkBuqC1rU4).

+- Check here for article on [dynamic routing](https://dev.to/dsckiitdev/dynamic-pages-using-react-router-2pm)